When is a subsidiary a right choice?

 If you need a generic, temporary team, there is probably no reason to set up a subsidiary to offshore.
 Your needs can be satisfied with an outsourced team.

 If you would like to scale up your engineering team and this is a part of a long-term strategy, then setting up a subsidiary and hiring your own employees may be a better choice.
 The cost of using your own employees vs. using outsourced employees will be lower, but this is not the main reason why you should take this avenue.

 Having your own team also provides you a better control over how the processes are executed and how the work is done.
 This is the best way to assure the best quality.
-Quality, though, is also a result of your company culture and values, which can be only transfered to the team, if the team are you employees.
+Quality, though, is also a result of your company culture and values, which can be only transferred to the team, if the team are your employees.

 Setting up operations in Poland

 Most of the foreign tech firms that set up their operations in Poland chooses limited liability company as a form of incorporation.
 This way the entity in Poland is owned entirely by the parent entity.
 All legal steps to set up an LLC can be completed within 2 weeks.

 |A shared, serviced office space for 5 people||EUR 1 200|

 |A-class private office space of 100 m2 (approx. 1100 ft2e)||EUR 2 000 - 2 500|